-It doesn't matter if you searching for articles to support a presentation you have to deliver to the class, or to design a poster around a topic, or to write an essay / do your final year dissertation - every search should be done in a systematic way.
+It doesn't matter if you're searching for articles to support a presentation you have to deliver to the class, or to design a poster around a topic, or to write an essay / do your final year dissertation - every search should be done in a systematic way.
+It doesn't mean you're doing a systematic review, it just means you're approach has been systematic.

 So it should be planned out and organised - don't just jump in and start searching randomly